-After all eating a few plates of the best pasta in Verona I was in search for the best pizza in Verona.
+After all eating a few plates of the best pasta in Verona I was in search for the best pizza.
 Admittedly, I only ate one during our stay, but that one at San Matteo Church Ristorante Pizzeria (Vicolo S. Matteo, 1) came with all of my favorite toppings: burrata, salccicia, and pine nuts.
 And as my friend who I sent a picture to said: best-looking pizza ever.
 While the restaurant is in a retired church the inside is not as picturesque as one may envision and resembles more of a canteen, rather eat outside.

-While I was on a mission for the best truffle pasta my dad hunted for the best spaghetti vongole.
+While I was on a mission for the best truffle pasta in Verona my dad hunted for the best spaghetti vongole.
 He got lucky with his second plate at Monte Baldo (Via Rosa, 12) for lunch.
 Perfectly light with more juicy mussels than pasta, I was a bit sad he didn’t leave much for me to finish off.

 Hip & Happening – Locanda 4 Cuochi

 For our last supper lunch, we went to Locanda 4 Cuochi (Via Alberto Mario, 12) and while it was not the typical homely Trattoria that I had in mind, it was one of our best meals.
 It is light and modern and offered a new take on classic Italian dishes like a saffron risotto tart with chanterelles or ricotta gnocchi with sweetbreads.
 Refreshingly different without trying too hard and the waiters were charmingly Italian hipsters, a great and somewhat different restaurant in Verona.

 The one place where I, unfortunately, didn’t eat was lunch at Retrot Bistrot & Cafe (Piazza Duomo, 6/A) where we just had a drink.
 If you go to Verona, check it out – it seems like the perfect mix of vegan and prosciutto, raw juices, and prosecco, and I love the idea of a place where opposites can meet and eat.
 Also, if you are sitting outside you have a perfect view of the duomo.